Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Theoretical Properties

 In the absence of damping and external forces, our \model\ reduces to a pure Hamiltonian systems and thus adheres to the corresponding conservation laws \citep{galimberti2021-unified_hdgn,galimberti2023-hdgn,gravina_phdgn}.
 Consequently, the vector field induced by the conservative \model\ is divergence-free, ensuring information preservation throughout propagation.
 In other words, under this setting, the system dynamics can be interpreted as purely rotational, with no information dissipation.

 Following \cite{gravina_gcn-ssm}, which demonstrates that the inability to perform effective propagation is closely tied to the vanishing gradient problem, we investigate the behavior of \model\ with the Hamiltonian proposed in~\cref{eq:hamiltonian} through a sensitivity analysis.
-Thus, we study the quantity $\left\|\pdvinline{\vx(t)}{\vx(s)} \right\|$, as formalized in the following theorem.
+Thus, we study the quantity $\left\|\pdvinline{\vx(t)}{\vx(s)} \right\|$, as formalized in the following theorem\rebuttal{, which follows the sensitivity arguments developed in \citet{gravina_phdgn}.}

-\begin{theorem} If $\vx(t)$ is the solution to the ODE $\dot\vx_i = \mJ\nabla_{\vx_i} H_\theta(t, \mX)$, that is, the Hamiltonian dynamic defined in \cref{eq:port_hamiltonian} without dampening and external forcing, then $\left\|\pdv{\vx(t)}{\vx(s)} \right\|\geq 1$ for any $0 \leq s \leq t$. \end{theorem} The proof is discussed in \cref{app:proofs/long_range}.
+\begin{theorem} If $\vx(t)$ is the solution to the ODE $\dot\vx_i = \mJ\nabla_{\vx_i} H_\theta(t, \mX)$, that is, the Hamiltonian dynamic defined in \cref{eq:port_hamiltonian} without dampening and external forcing, then $\left\|\pdv{\vx(t)}{\vx(s)} \right\|\geq 1$ for any $0 \leq s \leq t$. \end{theorem} The proof is discussed in Appendix~\ref{app:proofs/long_range}.
 This theorem shows that the sensitivity matrix is lower bounded by a constant, ensuring non-vanishing gradients and thereby enabling effective long-range information propagation; unlike GCNs \citep{GCN}, which suffer from an exponential decay in propagation rate over time \citep{gravina_swan}.
 This non-dissipative behavior also enables \model{} to propagate and preserve a broader context across nodes during the warmup phase (see \cref{sec:warmup_phase}).

 Although Hamiltonian dynamics provide theoretical guarantees for propagation behavior, additional terms, such as dissipation and external forcing, may counteract this effect.
 To this end, we recall the discussion in \citet{graphcon}; there, they showed that the oscillatory behavior of the system allows the gradients not to decay exponentially even in the presence of these additional terms.
-More specifically, in the limit of small $\Delta t$, the gradient of the loss function with respect to any learnable weight parameter in the forcing term is independent of the number of updates.
+More specifically, in the limit of small $\Delta t$, the gradient of the loss function with respect to any learnable weight parameter in the forcing term is independent of the number of updates. \rebuttal{We formalize this with a statement in Appendix~\ref{app:proofs/vanishing_graphcon}, inspired from Proposition 3.6 of \citet{graphcon}}.
 Additionally, as long as the dependence between $\Delta t$ and the number of iterations $N$ is polynomial $\Delta t \sim N^{-s}$, gradients do not decay exponentially in $N$, alleviating the vanishing gradient problem.